-Empirical studies based on actual LMP and renewable generation profiles from three independent system operators (NYISO, CAISO, and MISO) are presented in Sec.~\ref{sec:simulation}.
-The comparative static study includes charts illustrating profit and operating profit as functions of hydrogen price for an RCHP under the four participation models.
-We demonstrate that, at the low hydrogen price range, the producer model M1-p closely approximates the optimal prosumer model M2.
-At high hydrogen market prices, on the other hand, the consumer model M1-c approximates the optimal prosumer model M2, with approximately a 10\% loss at a hydrogen market price of \$6/kg.
-See Fig.~\ref{fig:Profit_PH}.
+\paragraph{3) Insights from Empirical Studies.} Empirical studies based on actual LMP and renewable generation profiles from three independent system operators (NYISO, CAISO, and MISO) are presented in Sec.~\ref{sec:simulation}, revealing key insights into RCHP operation and profitability.
+Sensitivity analyses indicate that the hydrogen price and environmental subsidies play a pivotal role in shaping RCHP profitability and determining the preferred participation model.
+The profitability gap between the producer/consumer models (M1-p and M1-c) and the prosumer model (M2) varies with market conditions, with close alignment at low or high hydrogen prices.